Kaltsoon/kilke/README.md

 >
 > — A definition for the Finnish word "kilke".

-Kilke is an IOT platform for reading and visualising sensor data and to automatically control certain laboratory devices based on the sensor outputs.
+Kilke is an IOT platform for reading and visualising sensor data and to automatically control certain laboratory devices (e.g. pumps) based on the sensor outputs.
 The platform was developed for a research project which purpose was to extract valuable minerals from mining wastewater.
 Its architecture consists of five components, which can be found in the `packages` directory.

 ```mermaid
 flowchart LR